nmshd/documentation/_docs_explore/23-privacy.md

 ## What is Personal Data / Personally Identifiable Information?

 > "Personal data is any information that relates to an identified or identifiable living individual.
 Different pieces of information, which collected together can lead to the identification of a particular person, also constitute personal data.
-> Personal data that has been de-identified, encrypted or pseudonymised but can be used to re-identify a person remains personal data and falls within the scope of the GDPR."
+> Personal data that has been de-identified, encrypted or pseudonymized but can be used to re-identify a person remains personal data and falls within the scope of the GDPR."

 Source: <https://commission.europa.eu/law/law-topic/data-protection/reform/what-personal-data_en>